jacksonwilliams/azerothcore-wotlk/modules/mod-winzig/README.md

 * CreatureDisplayInfoExtra.dbc: `2945699`

 ### Edit the module's configuration (optional)
-If you need to change the module configuration, go to your server configuration directory (where your `worldserver` or `worldserver.exe` is), copy `LootBox.conf.dist` to `LootBox.conf` and edit that new file.
+If you need to change the module configuration, go to your server configuration directory (where your `worldserver` or `worldserver.exe` is), copy `Winzig.conf.dist` to `Winzig.conf` and edit that new file.

 ### Credits
 * Wobbling Goblin: [repository](https://github.com/wobgob) - [website](https://wobgob.com)